santhoshrgit/DiwaliSalesPythonPandas/README.md

 # DiwaliSalesPythonPandas
-The dataset used in this project is the Diwali Sales Data, which contains transactional records of customer purchases during the Diwali season.
-It includes various details such as customer demographics, product categories, purchase amounts, and payment methods.
+The dataset used in this project is the Diwali Sales Data, which contains transactional records of customer purchases during the Diwali season and  analyze Diwali sales data to improve customer experience and sales
 🔥📊 Diwali Sales Data Analysis using Python
 🛍️📉 Diwali Sales Analysis with Pandas & Seaborn
 🎆💰 Diwali Sales Insights with Python